-The energy yield of modern horizontal-axis wind turbines (HAWTs) is supposed to be optimal while keeping the maintenance costs as low as possible over a lifetime of around 20 years.
+The energy yield of modern Horizontal Axis Wind Turbines (HAWTs) is supposed to be optimal while keeping the maintenance costs as low as possible over a lifetime of around 20 years.
 However, the performance of rotor blades faces serious challenges, two of which are early separation and roughness effects.
-Early separation is a problem especially in the inner blade region towards the root, where the angles of attack (AoAs) are elevated due to structural constraints, such as limited chord length and twist angles (see Fig. 1a).
+Early separation is a problem especially in the inner blade region towards the root where the Angles-of-attack (AoA) are elevated due to structural constraints, such as limited chord-length and twist-angles, see Figure 1 (a).
 Over time, the resulting dynamic loads contribute to the material fatigue of the blade (Mueller-Vahl et al., 2012).
-For this reason, passive flow-control (PFC) devices, such as vortex generators (VGs), are implemented in the inner blade region of different-size HAWTs aiming at stall delay (Pechlivanoglou et al., 2013).
-At the same time, the long-standing surface erosion causes roughness effects, especially close to the leading edge (LE; see Fig. 1b).
+For this reason, Passive Flow Control (PFC) devices, such as Vortex Generators (VGs), are implemented in the inner blade region of different-size HAWTs aiming at stall delay (Pechlivanoglou et al., 2013).
+At the

+30 same time, the longstanding surface erosion causes roughness effects, especially close to the Leading Edge (LE), see Figure 1 (b).
 LE roughness is relevant throughout the entire blade span and especially in the outer region towards the blade tip.
-Apart from the broad range of weather conditions, surface roughening is aggravated by rain and insects as well as sand or salt particles (Pechlivanoglou et al., 2010).
-Consequently, the energy yield of HAWTs is often found to be lower than predicted or regressing over time (Wilcox et al., 2017).
+Apart from the broad range of weather conditions, surface roughening is aggravated by rain, insects as well as sand or salt particles (Pechlivanoglou et al., 2010).
+Consequently, the energy yield of HAWTs is often found lower than predicted or regressing over time (Wilcox et al., 2017).